The Archive. View at 800 x600 min res |

 stimulation now there's the break ......

-second set starts up in fine style with the snappy drum intro of Samson
+The second set starts up in fine style with the snappy drum intro

-me this night, although he's hardly seen on the video itself, he's very
+really impresses me this night, although he's hardly seen on the video itself,

-Mydland.
-Very nice.
-Another chorus and then Jerry
+Another chorus and then Jerry steps up again

 once more reprising his previous work.
 This is a pretty short Samson actually and after this Jerry decides that he's gonna deliver a slow song and take some time in doing it- nine minutes to be exact .
 His choice is Ship Of Fools and he sings and plays it most beautifully, with a lovely moving solo that exudes class. |